humzalikhan/humzalikhan.github.io/_pages/research.md

 The analysis pipeline that I'm creating will (hopefully) be released as an R package for general analysis of CyTOF signaling data.

+The next steps are integrating exomic variants and cell counts to better phenotype these individuals and hopefully create a preliminary roadmap for the disease course of CVID.

 If you are interested in the science, I'm flattered.
 Feel free to contact me with questions or to discuss.

 [comment]: <here (https://github.com/humzalikhan/humzalikhan.github.io/blob/master/_HKSpecificFiles/UndergraduateThesis.pdf)>